US, allies pledge unity on Russia; to do what isn't as clear

 “Any further escalation would carry a high price for the Russian regime — economic, political and strategic,” she said.
 “And we’re very serious about this.”

-But Germany’s government has given mixed signals, and no definitive public word, on whether it would keep the pipeline offline if Russia sends troops into Ukraine.
+But Germany’s government has given mixed signals on whether it would keep the pipeline offline if Russia sends troops into Ukraine.
 That’s left Blinken to give assurances in Germany’s stead, saying “it would be difficult to see” gas flowing if Russia invades.

 Cook reported from Brussels.
 Associated Press writers Frank Jordans and Geir Moulson in Berlin, Jill Lawless in London, Vladimir Isachenkov in Moscow, and Sylvie Corbet in Paris contributed to this report.